-To establish a relationship between an iOS device and a HomeKit accessory, keys are exchanged using Secure Remote Password (3072-bit) protocol utilizing an eight-digit code provided by the accessory's manufacturer, entered on the iOS device by the user, and then encrypted using ChaCha20-Poly1305 AEAD with HKDF-SHA-512 derived keys.
+To establish a relationship between an iOS device and a HomeKit accessory, keys are exchanged using Secure Remote Password (3072-bit) protocol utilizing an eight-digit code provided by the accessory's manufacturer, entered on the iOS device by the user, and then encrypted using CHACHA20-POLY1305 AEAD with HKDF-SHA-512 derived keys.
 The accessory's MFi certification is also verified during setup.
+Accessories without an MFi chip can build in support for software authentication on iOS 11.3 or later.